 - Burials: 1564-1663, 1682-17-6, 1707-1748, 1748-1812, 1813-1991.

 - Bishop's Transcripts: 1604-5, 1608-10, 1612, 1617-19, 1627, 1661-1676/1677-8, 1680, 1683-8, 1691, 1695, 1699, 1700, 1702, 1704-11, 1714-42, 1744-6, 1748/1749-1813/1813-24/1825-58.

-- Molesworth Parish Registers (Baptisms, Marriages and Burials 1564 - 1900), are available as fiche set D-51 from the Huntingdonshire FHS.
+- Molesworth Parish Registers (Baptisms, Marriages and Burials 1564 - 1900), are available as fiche set D-51 from the Cambridgeshire and Huntingdonshire FHS.

 - The parish of Molesworth was originally in the Thrapston Registration District of Northamptonshire from 1st July 1837, and was subsequently transferred to the Raunds sub-District of Northamptonshire.
 In 1935, the parish was transferred to the Spaldwick sub-District of Huntingdonshire.
 It is now part of the Huntingdon Registration District.

 - A transcript of the Molesworth parish entries from 1932 Victoria County Series

 - A transcript of the Molesworth parish entries from Samuel Lewis's 1835 Topographical Dictionary of England,